iotbzh/agl-manifest/chromium/README-flashimage.md

 Bmap-tools sources are available on [github/01org/bmap-tools].
 [Full documentation](https://source.tizen.org/documentation/reference/bmaptool) is also available (a bit old, but still relevant).

-*Note: Even if Bmap-tools is not strictly required for operation, it's highly recommended.
+> **Note**: Even if Bmap-tools is not strictly required for operation, it's highly recommended.
 You can still skip this section if you do not wish to install bmap-tools or don't find any package for it*

 ### RPM-based distribution